edmundhung/remix-cloudflare-template/README.md

 - [Repository](https://github.com/remix-run/remix)
 - [Remix Docs](https://remix.run/docs)

-## Differences with the Remix CF Workers template
+## Differences with the Official CF Workers template

 While the official template provides the bare minimums for you to kickstart a Remix app running on Cloudflare Workers, this starter template adds a few extra tools that are common for development and let you be productive right away.
 These tools include: